-ACA 15-4-3305 provides tax credits entities investing in eligible businessess and purchases the qualified business in calendar years 2007-2019.
+ACA 15-4-3305 provides tax credits entities investing in eligible businesses and purchases the qualified business in calendar years 2007-2019.
 The credit shall not exceed 33.33% of the actual purchase price paid for the equity interest and shall not exceed 50% of the state income or premium tax liability.
 The total amount of credits available to all purchasers of equity interest in qualified businesses under this section shall not exceed \$6,250,000.
-Any credit in excfess of the amount allowed may be carried forward for a period of 9 years or until it exhausted, whichever occurs first and in no event be carried past December 31, 2028.
-It requires the entity make application by filing with the Dept of Economic Development.
-Act 566 of 2007 is effective July 31, 2007.
+Any unused credit may be carried forward for a period of nine (9) tax years and in no event be carried past December 31, 2028.
+The entity must make application with the AEDC.